Masakazu-Emoto/XPA-in-Continuous-Time/REITER/README.md

 For questions about the programs, please send an email to: Masakazu Emoto <masakazu.emoto@gmail.com>

-The source code is licensed MIT.
-The website content is licensed CC BY 4.0, see LICENSE.
+The source code is licensed MIT, see LICENSE.